jsacco1/umi/README.md

 1. Install the GUIDE-seq package.
 Instructions [here](https://github.com/aryeelab/guideseq#download-and-set-up-guideseq).

-2. Download the UMI package from this repo and replace the umitag.py in the GUIDE-seq package with the umitag.py file from this package.
+2. Download the UMI package from this repo and replace the `umitag.py` in the GUIDE-seq package with the umitag.py file from this package.

+3. Replace the `identifyOfftargetSites.py` file in the GUIDE-seq package with the version from this package.

-3. Start analysis with step [umitag](https://github.com/aryeelab/guideseq#umitag-reads).
+4. Start analysis with step [umitag](https://github.com/aryeelab/guideseq#umitag-reads).
 Since you will be working with demultiplexed fastq files, use the following command.

 ```
 python ../umitag.py --read1_in mysample.r1.fastq --read2_in mysample.r2.fastq --read1_out mysample.r1.umitagged.fastq --read2_out mysample.r2.umitagged.fastq
 ```

-4. Use the output files in the next step - [Consolidate](https://github.com/aryeelab/umi/wiki#3-consolidate-reads-with-the-same-molecular-index).
+5. Use the output files in the next step - [Consolidate](https://github.com/aryeelab/umi/wiki#3-consolidate-reads-with-the-same-molecular-index).

-5. Follow the rest of the steps as in the GUIDE-seq analysis [workflow](https://github.com/aryeelab/guideseq#align-sites-to-genome).
+6. Follow the rest of the steps as in the GUIDE-seq analysis [workflow](https://github.com/aryeelab/guideseq#align-sites-to-genome).

-### An automated pipeline similar to GUIDE-seq is under development.
+#### An automated pipeline like that of GUIDE-seq is under development.
 I will make a note here when the new package is available.